Current Delaware Labor Laws | DE Wage and Hour Laws

 Minimum Wage

 Delaware has a unique schedule regarding its minimum wage.
-The state minimum wage is currently $10.50 and will increase annually by the following:
+The state minimum wage is currently $15.00.

 Tipped employees have a minimum wage of $2.23.
 When combining tipped wages and tips, employees must make the standard minimum wage.
 If not, employers are responsible for accommodating the difference.Visit our Delaware minimum wage information page to learn more about minimum wage in Delaware.